twpayne/chezmoi/docs/REFERENCE.md

 | Modify file   | File        | `modify_`, `encrypted_`, `private_`, `executable_`, `dot_`            | `.tmpl`          |
 | Script        | File        | `run_`, `once_`, `before_` or `after_`                                | `.tmpl`          |
 | Symbolic link | File        | `symlink_`, `dot_`,                                                   | `.tmpl`          |

+The `literal_` prefix can appear anywhere and stop prefix attribute parsing.
+This permits filenames that would otherwise conflict with chezmoi's attributes to be represented.

 In addition, if the source file is encrypted, the suffix `.age` (when age encryption is used) or `.asc` (when gpg encryption is used) is stripped.
 These